pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 pretix will send the email under "Booking confirmed" to a customer after you have confirmed a booking through the previous email.
 Adapt the subject and message text of both emails to your liking.

+Click the :btn:Save: button.

 ### Managing properties

+Most resources are not interchangeable.
+They usually have one or multiple properties that vary from one to the next and which are relevant for booking.
+You can use the properties feature to keep track of these properties within pretix.

+In order to edit properties on a resource type, navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Types:.
+Click the :btn-icon:fa3-edit: edit button next to the resource type in the list.
-On the page "Create a new resource type", under the headline "Properties", you can manage properties.
+Under the headline "Properties", you can manage properties.
-A property is any property that varies between individual resources and which may be relevant for booking your resource.
+Alternatively, you can add properties while creating a new resource type.

 Assume, for example, you are creating a property type for conference rooms.
 These conference rooms differ as to how many people they seat and whether or not they have a projector for presentations.
-The projectors also vary in terms of display resolution.
+The projectors also vary in terms of display resolution (either 1080p or 720p).

 In this case, you click the :btn-icon:fa3-plus: Add property: button.
 Under "Name", enter `Seats`.